Pappu-kr-Mahto/iNews/README.md

 # iNews
 This iNews application fetch the daily news data from news api.
+I created this application using Reactjs javascript library.